Arthur and Ellen Colgan House

 The Arthur and Ellen Colgan House, at 407 Third Street in Edgemont, South Dakota, was listed on the National Register of Historic Places in 2017.

-Photos show it is a two-and-a-half-story or three-story house.

-The house has a wraparound porch and was built around 1900.
-Its architecture is said to reflect the then-ongoing transition between the Queen Anne and Colonial Revival styles.
+The house was built in 1900.
+It has a wraparound porch, and according to the South Dakota State Historical Society, its architecture reflects the then-ongoing transition between the Queen Anne and Colonial Revival styles.

 The Colgans owned general merchandise stores in Oelrichs and in Edgemont.